Disclosure: When you purchase a service or a product through our links, we may earn a commission. Read more...Last updated: by

 – There’s virtually no chance of doing website design from scratch unless you somehow hack the platform and your name is Edward Snowden.
 If you’re reading this Edward, you deserve better biopics.

 – The way you pay the landlord is not ideal.
 At all.
 WordPress.com displays costs per month, yet there is no actual monthly plan, just annoying annual plans.
-It functions like travel agencies selling a one-week Caribbean cruise for 300$, but you’ll have to pay for at least 12 weeks of vacation (and you only find this information in the small letters).
+Therefore, it functions like travel agencies selling a one-week Caribbean cruise for 300$, but you’ll have to pay for at least 12 weeks of vacation (and you only find this information in the small letters).

 That is such a d-move.
 And it misleads people who reach the plan page.
 It would be better if they simply offered what most users have come to expect: chocolate…and a monthly plan, so users know everything they’re getting into before committing.